mediatum/mediatum/README.md

 You can visit `http://localhost:8081` now.
 Default login is *admin* with password *insecure*.

 The last step downloads all missing dependencies, it may take some minutes on the first run.
 Dependencies are installed to `/nix/store`.
 By default, database, upload and log files are written to $HOME/mediatum_data.
-To configure mediaTUM, copy `mediatum.cfg.template` to `mediatum.cfg` and edit.